-Usually I encourage students to visit a science or discovery museum, a nature center, a National Park, or an outdoor museum such as a botanical garden or zoo and spend some time investigating the exhibits and/or speaking with the park ranger or docent.
+Students are encouraged to visit a science or discovery museum, a nature center, a National Park, or an outdoor museum such as a botanical garden or zoo and spend some time investigating the exhibits and/or speaking with the park ranger or docent.
 Pursue these options if they are available or, if not, take virtual trips, do some science experiments at home, or keep a nature journal.
-I've given some suggestions about places that have great virtual material.
 To receive extra credit, complete a one-page (200-300 words) written paper giving specific information and descriptions about what you did and where, what you observed and learned, and what you found most fascinating.
 Photos and/or drawings are welcome additions.
 If you keep a nature journal this summer, then submit your journal for me to review instead of doing a one-page paper.

-Some really interesting places to visit virtually are the Exploratorium, the Monterey Bay Aquarium, and virtual tours available for many national parks.
+Some interesting places to visit virtually are the Exploratorium, the Monterey Bay Aquarium, and virtual tours available for many national parks.
 Visit places (virtually) in other parts of the world too!
 If you like experiments, there are lots of online resources and kits (e.g., Steve Spangler).
 If you keep a nature journal, make observations, draw pictures, gather data, ask questions, and make connections.

-Option 2 - Reading and Writing about Real Scientists

-Read a biography or autobiography about a scientist or inventor.
+Option 2 - Reading and Writing about Real Scientists (max of 10-15 points, depending on quality) Read a biography or autobiography about a scientist or inventor.
 Write a five-paragraph essay including:

-- Your name, "6th Grade Optional Summer Science Work," name of book and scientist; - Introductory paragraph including when and where the scientist lived and why he/she is significant (why there are books about him/her); - One paragraph summarizing highlights from his/her life (scientific work and achievements); - One paragraph describing any particular challenges the scientist faced (personally or in the work); - One paragraph about how his/her life is similar to and/or different from your own; - A closing paragraph that tells what you found most interesting about that scientist. - Include a bibliographic citation: title, author, publisher, and publishing date of book.
+- Your name, "6th Grade Optional Summer Science Work," name of book and scientist; - Introductory paragraph including when and where the scientist lived and why he/she is significant; - One paragraph summarizing highlights from his/her life (scientific work and achievements); - One paragraph describing any particular challenges the scientist faced (personally or in the work); - One paragraph about how his/her life is similar to and/or different from your own; - A closing paragraph that tells what you found most interesting about that scientist. - Include a bibliographic citation: title, author, publisher, and publishing date of book.